JackieGable/CS-Advanced-Kit/src/assets/favicons/placeholder.md

 ## assets/favicons

 For the website favicons.
-Use the below tool to generate favicons from one image, and paste the code in your base.html:
+Use the below tool to generate favicons from one image, and paste the code in your base.njk:

 https://realfavicongenerator.net/